abilandz/PH8124/Lecture_5/Lecture_5.md

 someCommand 1>someFile 2>/dev/null
 ```

 With the above construct, the file ```someFile``` will contain only the successful output of ```someCommand```.
-On the other hand, all error messages are permanently lost, because they were redirected to the ```/dev/null```.
+On the other hand, all error messages are permanently lost, because they were redirected to ```/dev/null```.

 **Example 2:** How to set programmatically separate _stdout_ and _stderr_ streams in your own code?

 This question is answered with the following concrete example, in which a function expects some arguments from the user.
-If the user supplied arguments, the functions prints successfull _stdout_ stream, and if the user failed to provide arguments, it prints the error message via _stderr_ stream:
+If the user supplied arguments, the functions prints successful _stdout_ stream, and if the user failed to provide arguments, it prints the error message via _stderr_ stream:

 ```bash
 function myFunction